 - Recovering from a Backup Folder

-- Restore the document using third-party programs
+- Restoring the document using third-party programs

 It’s better to start with the easiest.
 Often you can recover your data quickly and to the fullest extent using only the built-in Word resources.
 Looking ahead, let’s say that even when none of them worked, and the data never returned, the probability of recovering the document with the help of third-party programs is still high.